-DNA is one of the most intriguing molecules out there, as it contains all the information necessary to make us who we are.
-In the previous article we saw some curious facts about its size, about how the human genome was sequenced for the first time and how much it resembles that of other species, and also about genetic fingerprinting and sex-linked diseases.
-Continue exploring this fascinating molecule with ADNTRO.
+DNA is one of the most intriguing molecules in existence, as it contains all the information necessary to make us who we are.
+In the previous Top 10 Curiosities about DNA: part I we saw some curious facts about their size, about how the human genome was sequenced for the first time and how much it resembles that of other species, and also about genetic fingerprinting and sex-linked diseases.
+Continue exploring with ADNTRO this fascinating molecule.

 6. Earth Biogenome Project

-In July 1995, the complete genome of an organism, the bacterium, was sequenced for the first time.
-Haemophilus influenzae.
+In July 1995, the first sequencing of the complete genome of an organism, the bacterium Haemophilus influenzae.
 Since then, and thanks to the rapid advance of massive sequencing techniques, it has been possible to sequence the entire genome of almost fifteen thousand eukaryotic and prokaryotic organisms.

-Recently, an international consortium of scientists has proposed what may be the most ambitious project in the entire history of biology, called Earth Biogenome Project.
-The initiative consists of sequence, catalog and analyze the genomes of eukaryotic species (except for bacteria and archaea), a task that according to experts can be completed in ten years with a budget of 4.7 billion dollars.
+Recently, an international consortium of scientists has proposed what may be the most ambitious project in the entire history of biology, called Project Earth Biogenome.
+The initiative consists of sequencing, cataloging and analyzing the genomes of eukaryotic species (except for bacteria and archaea), a task that according to experts can be completed in ten years with a budget of 4.7 billion dollars.

 Estimates indicate that there are between ten and fifteen million eukaryotic species of plants, animals and fungi on Earth, but only two million of those species are actually known, so the Earth Biogenome Project would imply a complete transformation of our scientific understanding of Life on earth.